 Republic Wireless is either the best thing since sliced bread or an overhyped technofix to the problem of getting affordable unlimited calling and data for a smart phone.
-What Republic has done is modded their phones to use WiFi to make your calls whenever that service is available.
+Republic has modded its phones to use WiFi to make your calls whenever that is available.
 This reduces how much cellular bandwidth you actually use.

 For traditional smartphones, this is something that normally occurs only for data services.
 So when you have WiFi, you phone uses that to serve the web or process data for your apps.
 However, when you don’t have WiFi, you phone uses the 3G or 4G cellular data network instead.
 So the more you use WiFi, the less cellular data you use.
 Republic decided to create a service that does the same thing for your phone calls as well.
 So when you have WiFi, the phone uses WiFi to make your calls, and when you don’t, you use the cellular network.